 END PROPERTY TAX!

-The first place to start ending property tax is the maintenance & operation (M&O) portion of school property taxes.
+And I agree with sound plans to phase out the maintenance & operation (M&O) portion of school property taxes.

 Where there is a will, there is a way.
 Here is a Texas Public Policy Foundation study on replacing all property tax with sales tax.
 Here is another one that gets rid of Robin Hood by gradually increasing the portion of the school district funding from the state while eventually eliminating the maintenance & operations portion of school property tax.